Intelligence-Led Policing in the Era of Artificial Intelligence

 Intelligence-Led Policing in the AI Era is Here

-The promise of artificial intelligence in intelligence-led policing is no longer science fiction—it’s a rapidly unfolding reality.
+The promise of artificial intelligence in intelligence-led policing is no longer science fiction but it's a rapidly unfolding reality.
 For police chiefs, crime analysts, and government policymakers, the challenge lies in transitioning from outdated, reactive models to proactive, data-driven strategies that AI can power.

 People Also Ask